karamvirs/here-trigger/readme.md

 _**filters**_

 contain the entities or data objects whose properties will be evaluated for conditions defined under the action rules.
-In the default Example, you will see there are 2 entries under filters: report and user
+In the default Example, you will see there are 3 entries under filters: user, order, wishlist

 Each entity in under the filters has a filtername, the actual filter and the function name that evaluates the value for that filter.